Verizon Fios: Stable footprint (2010–present)

 In March 2010, Verizon announced that it was winding down its Fios expansion, concentrating on completing its network in areas that already had Fios franchises but were not deploying to new areas, which included the cities of Baltimore and Boston, which had not yet secured municipal franchise agreements.
 Some viewed the halt in expansion as a violation of Verizon's agreements with some municipalities and states, since Verizon has collected revenue to deploy infrastructure upgrades that never occurred.

 In New Jersey, Verizon collected $15 billion in fees from customers and tax subsidies in exchange for promising fiber optic broadband for the whole state.
 The New Jersey state government altered the deal in 2014 to allow Verizon to substitute wireless Internet access to fulfill its promise instead.
 Critics pointed out that wireless Internet was slower and less reliable.

 Television

 Fios TV is one of three services offered by Verizon Fios.
 Fios TV uses QAM technology to deliver signals to a customer's property using its fiber optic cables.
 At the home, the optical network terminal turns the signal into a radio frequency signal that can be used on a home's existing coaxial cables, feeding the signal to a set-top box (STB).
+Fios is also actively moving to streaming on Fios TV Plus, although their fiber based television is still popular.